 Are you thinking of studying at the National Theatre School?
-In 2020, we are giving you the possibility of discovering the School from the comfort and safety of your own home, wherever you are in Canada or around the world.
+We are giving you the opportunity of discovering the School from the comfort and safety of your own home, wherever you are in Canada or around the world.

 - Open classes

 Audit a class

 Classes at the National Theatre School are usually taught within our two campuses in Montreal.
 This year, some classes are in-person on campus, while others are taught online.
 This gives you the opportunity to sit in on some classes, wherever you are in Canada or abroad.

 If you want to learn the art of writing for the theatre from Canada’s finest playmakers, the three-year full-time professional Playwriting program of NTS is for you!
 Before committing, you can get a taste of the training, as two classes are currently open to applicants.

 - Adaptation Class, with Nick Carpenter, watch on YouTube

 - Creative Strategies in Black Theatre, with Eric Micha Holmes, watch on YouTube

 Do you want to make a living with your art?
 Consider working creatively in Production Management, Technical Direction, Stage Management, Lighting Design, Sound Design, and Projection Design.
 The Production Design and Technical Arts program trains students to work with the design teams, dialog with directors, find innovative solutions, excel in technical and management skills, and create a rigorous and collaborative working environment.
 Before you apply, get a taste of the training with an open class!

 - Practical Production Management with Andrea Lundy, watch on YouTube